github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-csharp.rst

    module MyFlow = TaintTracking::Global<MyFlowConfiguration>;

-The resulting module is completely similar to the one obtained from ``DataFlow::Global<ConfigSig>``.
+The resulting module has an identical signature to the one obtained from ``DataFlow::Global<ConfigSig>``.

 Flow sources
 ~~~~~~~~~~~~